JohanHorsmans/Spatial-Analytics-Assignment-1/Assignment-1---Johan.md

   } })
 }

-#Define how I want my incos to look like:
+#Define how I want my icoos to look like in my map:
 icons <- awesomeIcons(
   icon = 'ios-close',
   iconColor = 'black',